Living Trust vs Will: Which Should You Choose?

 Probate is the formal court process that validates your will and settles your estate.
 For many California families, it’s a process to be avoided if possible.
 Probate can be lengthy, often taking a year or more to complete, and the associated legal and court fees can be expensive, reducing the inheritance you leave for your family.
 Because it’s a public proceeding, the details of your will—including what you owned and who you left it to—become public information.
 That’s why it’s so important to keep your will updated, reviewing it every three to five years or after any major life event like a marriage, divorce, or the birth of a child.

-Living Trust vs. Will: The Key Differences
+Living Trust vs. Will: What’s the Real Difference?

 At first glance, wills and living trusts seem to do the same thing: pass your assets on to the people you love.
 While that’s true, they operate in fundamentally different ways.
 Understanding these distinctions is the key to choosing the right foundation for your estate plan.
 Think of it less as a competition and more about finding the right tool for the job.
 The best choice for you depends on your goals, your assets, and what you want your legacy to look like for your family.
 Let’s break down the four main areas where they differ.